Best Beneficial Bacteria for Fish Ponds Guide 2022 (Updated)

 How to use: Shake well and apply evenly across your pond water during Spring.
 25ml will treat up to 900 litres of pond water.
 Repeat dosage every 5 days for 4 doses total, then once a month until October.

 A beneficial pond bacteria product designed to provide biological filtration for filter-less ponds, but also an ideal solution for regular ponds as a top-up or to improve health.
 NT Labs Live Filter bacteria contains naturally occurring beneficial pond bacteria optimized for fast colonization and waste breakdown.

 If used in a natural, fish-less pond, the bacteria can provide enough biological filtration for the pond to flourish, without the need of a dedicated filter box.
 In a pond containing fish and a filter system, the bacteria are great for improving the efficiency of filter media and reducing harmful substance buildup overall.

-This product is optimized for warmer temperatures, and is best used in early Spring ready for summer.
+This product is optimized for warmer temperatures, and is best used in early spring ready for summer.
 It is 100% natural and harmless to both fish and plants.
 It comes with a built-in measuring chamber and every 10 ml of bacteria can effectively treat around 200 litres of pond water.
-This bacteria would be ideal for smaller ponds, or as a top up to a filter system in a larger pond.
+This bacteria would be ideal for smaller ponds, even container ponds, or as a top up to a filter system in a larger pond.

 How to use: Shake well and apply evenly to pond water or directly to filter box.
 Approx 10 ml treats 200 litres of pond water per week.
 Apply double dose for 1 week and then a single dose once a week following.